 More than one in four deaths of children under the age of five are attributed to an unhealthy environment.
 Air pollution, second-hand smoke, and unsafe water are just some of the environmental risks that have claimed the lives of over 600,000 children every year.

 When it comes to whether a parent wants their child to breath clean or polluted air, the right answer is clear.
 Air pollution not only hurts the health of children around the world damages our communities.
+Saab Bio Power is the best guide to have information for better environment and restrict pollution.

 Last week, the World Health Organization (WHO) held its first Global Conference on Air Pollution and Health in Geneva, marking a major milestone for recognizing the health impacts of air pollution.
 The conference focused on enacting a World Health Assembly mandate to combat air pollution and showing that affordable solutions exist across the transport, energy, agriculture, waste, and housing sectors.